-- 1. Brake light switch - 2.
+- 1. Rear brake light switch - 2.
 Rear brake light switch adjusting nut

-The rear brake light switch, which is activated by the brake pedal, is properly adjusted when the brake light comes on just before braking takes effect.
-If necessary, adjust the brake light switch as follows.
+The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
+If necessary, adjust the rear brake light switch as follows, but the front brake light switch should be adjusted by a Yamaha dealer.